benjamin-pilgrim/homeassistant-police-uk/README.md

 ## Data Sources

 All data is sourced from [data.police.uk](https://data.police.uk) — the official open data platform for UK police forces.
-Map tiles courtesy of [OpenStreetMap](https://www.openstreetmap.org/copyright).

 ## License